festivities/Blender-miHoYo-Shaders/scripts/setup_wizard/README.md

 6. Select the option saying `file.genshin_setup_wizard > 0_Genshin: Setup Wizard - Select Festivity's Shader Folder`
 7. Select the root/base folder with Festivity's Shaders
     * Double click to navigate inside the folder to select it, no need to select a specific file inside!
-8. Select the root/base folder with Festivity's Shaders (yes, again!)
-9. Select the folder with the character model and textures (lightmaps, diffuses, etc.)
+8. Select the folder with the character model and textures (lightmaps, diffuses, etc.)
-10. Select the `miHoYo - Outlines.blend` located in the `experimental-blender-3.3` folder
+9. Select the `miHoYo - Outlines.blend` located in the `experimental-blender-3.3` folder
-11. Select the material data JSON files for the outlines
+10. Select the material data JSON files for the outlines
     * Shift+Click or Ctrl+Click the JSON files that you want to use (normally all of them)

 > **Do you use BetterFBX?
 Don't want to use FBX's standard import?** <br>